 into t1 select * from t2;

-The DISABLE_PARALLEL_DAS_DML hint specifies to forcibly disable the concurrent write optimization feature of Distributed Data Access Service (DAS) for the current DML statement.
-The reverse hint is ENABLE_PARALLEL_DAS_DML.
+DISABLE_PARALLEL_DAS_DML Hint specifies to disable concurrent writes using the Distributed Data Access Service (DAS) for the current DML statement.
+Its reverse Hint is ENABLE_PARALLEL_DAS_DML.

 Considerations

-/*+DISABLE_PARALLEL_DAS_DML ENABLE_PARALLEL_DML PARALLEL(n)*/, the system disables DAS concurrent write optimization, even if other concurrent write optimization options such as PDML are enabled.
+/*+DISABLE_PARALLEL_DAS_DML ENABLE_PARALLEL_DML PARALLEL(n)*/, the system will disable DAS concurrent writes, even if other concurrent write optimization options like PDML are enabled.

 Syntax